Ettl vs Ttl Flash

 When Canon switched to the EF-mount for EOS cameras, they took the opportunity to use a new protocol for communication between the camera and flash or flashes being used.

 Older TTL Canon Speedlites will not work correctly on the newer EOS 35mm film and DSLRs.
-What is likely to happen is that the Speelite will only fire at full power.
+What is likely to happen is that the Speedlite will only fire at full power.

 If the Speedlite has manual controls, you will be able to use it in manual mode.
 This also holds true for third party options with manual controls.

 E-TTL stands for Evaluative Though-The-Lens.

 The system uses a pre-flash before a photo is taken to improve the quality of the exposure.
 This allows for the same evaluative metering sensors to be used that are used for ambient light.

 TTL and A-TTL flash modes use a dedicated flash metering sensor.
 With tricky ambient light, these modes can produce subpar results compared to ETTL.

 Also, because of how ETTL works, bouncing the flash off a ceiling or using light modifiers, will not cause any exposure problems.
-Doing this with ealier TTL systems is likely to result in underexposed photos.
+Doing this with earlier TTL systems is likely to result in underexposed photos.

 With E-TTL II, the control over exposure was moved to the firmware inside the camera body.
 This allows for additional calculations to be done and removes the need to provide firmware updates to an external flash.

 E-TTL II was first released with the Canon EOS-1D Mark II in 2004.
 Improvements include taking into account lens-to-subject distance, does not weight metering to where the focus point is, and better deals with areas that could cause hotspots.